Shape of Senate impeachment trial remains unclear as Trump rejects House Democratic request to testify

 That’s one reason House Democrats have spent a great deal of time — and hired an outside law firm — to pull together a video compilation of everything that unfolded Jan.
 6, including Trump’s remarks at his “Save America” rally on the Ellipse, the responses from his supporters in the crowd, their march down Pennsylvania Avenue, and their violent and frenzied invasion of the Capitol itself.

-“Witness testimony is critically important in an impeachment trial,” said Norman Eisen, who served as a counsel to the House managers in Trump’s first impeachment.
+“Witness testimony is critically important in an impeachment trial,” said Norman Eisen, who was as a counsel to the House managers in Trump’s first impeachment.
 But he said the footage taken that day could serve that role.

 “There is a vast amount of self-incriminating video capturing Trump’s comments and the insurrectionists’ reactions,” he said.
 “Everyone can and will see for themselves what happened.”